Killer Whale (Orcinus orca)

 In November 2005, the Southern Resident population was listed as endangered under the ESA.
 NMFS designated critical habitat in November 2006 for the Southern Resident population.

-NMFS' Northwest Region developed vessel regulations in Washington state [pdf] (76 FR 20870) to prohibit vessels from approaching killwe whales within 200 yards that went into effect in May 2011.
+In 2011, NMFS' Northwest Region developed vessel regulations in Washington state (76 FR 20870) to prohibit vessels from approaching killer whales within 200 yards.

 NMFS conducted a 5-year review of the Southern Residents in January 2011.

 Positive 12-month finding on a petition to include "Lolita" in the ESA Listing of Southern Resident Killer Whales

 |79 FR 4313||01/27/2014|